This widget allows the use of 3G modems and phones attached to USB host ports. These ports are

 - At least Android 3.1 is needed for automatic mode, 2.2 for manual mode

 - This app may require some technical knowledge if your modem/device combo does not work right away !

-Attention: Android 4.3 has changed the kernel so that loading driver modules is disabled.
-Nexus 7 Old still has modem drivers enabled in the kernel, but Nexus 7 New (Wifi) and Nexus 10 don't.
-Since there is no more way to add drivers, USB modems cannot be used with these devices anymore.
-Blame Google for this.
+Attention: from Android 4.3, Google has changed the kernel for its devices so that loading kernel driver modules is disabled.
+Nexus 7 Old (grouper) still has modem drivers enabled in the kernel, but Nexus 7 New (flo, Wifi version) and Nexus 10 don't.
+Since there is no more way to add drivers, USB modems cannot be used with PPP Widget anymore on this firmware.

 Frequently Asked Questions

 Q: I have installed PPP Widget, but I don't know how to start it.
 There is no icon on the workspace

 and I can't find it in the app list.

 A: To use a widget, you have to place it on the workspace.
 On Android 2.x that is done either by a long press on the workspace or from the top menu with the "Add" button.